seankmartin/Simuran/README.md

 9. Duration
 10. Data type

-## TODO
+## Considerations
-1. Add build system.
-2. Add more unit test cases
+1. Add more unit test cases
-3. Make unit test cases with small data and store that data.

 ## Using custom analysis code
 SIMURAN can use any code that is on the Python path.
 The easiest way to manage this is to either: